darrensbell/concertbudget/GOVERNANCE.md

 4. MODULARITY AND FILE STRUCTURE

-Single Responsibility: Each file serves one purpose only.

-Folder Structure (fixed):
+Principle:
+Every file exists for a single purpose.
+Each folder has a fixed domain.
+No overlap, no leakage of responsibility.

+FOLDER STRUCTURE (FIXED):
 	•	src/pages → route components only.
 No business logic.
 	•	src/components → reusable UI units.
 No direct Firestore calls.
 	•	src/services → data access only.
-Firestore calls live here.
+All Firestore calls live here.
-	•	src/utils → pure helper functions only.
+	•	src/utils → pure helpers and stateless utilities only.
-	•	src/styles → global.css and *.module.css only.
+	•	src/styles → contains only global.css and *.module.css files.

-Naming Rules:
-	•	Components: PascalCase.
-	•	Hooks: start with use.
-	•	Utilities: camelCase.
+NAMING RULES:
+	•	React Components → PascalCase (e.g. BudgetTable.jsx).
+	•	Hooks → must begin with use (e.g. useBudgetData.js).
+	•	Utility functions → camelCase (e.g. calculateTotals.js).
-	•	CSS Modules: end with .module.css.
+	•	CSS Modules → must end with .module.css.

-File Size Caps:
+	•	Test files → follow the pattern *.test.js and reside beside the file they test.
+	•	Never use generic names like index2.js, final.js, or temp.js.

+FILE SIZE CAPS (MANDATORY):
-	•	React files: ≤ 250 lines.
+	•	React page or component files: maximum 250 lines.
-	•	Hooks and utilities: ≤ 200 lines.
+	•	Hooks and utility files: maximum 200 lines.
-Split before exceeding these limits.

-Import Boundaries:
+	•	Cloud Functions: maximum 300 lines per function file.
+	•	CSS modules: maximum 150 lines per file.
+	•	Exceeding these limits invalidates the file until it is modularised.

+SPLITTING RULE:
+When any file approaches its limit, the AI must:
+	1. Halt execution.
+	2. Announce that the file exceeds the defined cap.
+	3. Propose and apply a clean modular split (new file names, imports, exports).
+	4. Verify that imports and exports remain consistent and functional.

+IMPORT BOUNDARIES:
 	•	Pages may import services.
-	•	Components never access Firestore or services directly.
+	•	Components must never access Firestore or services directly.
-	•	Utilities never import from pages or components.
+	•	Utilities cannot import from pages or components.
-	•	No circular imports of any kind.
+	•	No circular imports between any layer.
+	•	CSS modules import only via their paired component.

 ⸻